Dolly Parton knows a thing or two about writing sad country songs.

 “I think sometimes I ought to get sued for writing such pitiful songs… I write a lot of sad songs, and some of them are just plum pitiful.”

-An all-time great quote and something that I, as a sad song extraordinaire, am very grateful for.
+An amazing quote and something that I, as a sad song extraordinaire, am very grateful for.

-And one that Dolly believes is the saddest of them all (no pun intended) is from her 1970 fifth solo studio album The Fairest of Them All, called “Daddy Come and Get Me.”
+And one that Dolly believes is the saddest of them all comes from her 1970 fifth solo studio album The Fairest of Them All, called “Daddy Come and Get Me.”

 “I wrote it with my aunt Dorothy Jo.
 We both knew a story back home about a very nervous and emotional woman that some man had driven crazy.
 He was having an affair.